-a.
-Upon receipt of the class complaint, the servicing activity EEO officer will immediately send a copy of the complaint and the completed DA Form 7510 (with enclosures) annotated with the Army docket number by facsimile or e-mail to the EEOCCR Director and the designated agency representative.
-A copy of DA Form 7510 to will be sent to the class agent within 15 days of receipt of the formal class complaint in accordance with the service rules in paragraph 1-24.

-(1) The appropriate complaint caption will be placed on all documents and correspondence relating to the complaint.
-All complaints will be captioned to identify the class agent versus the name and official title of the head of the DA, and the Army docket number.

-(2) Within 30 days of receipt of a formal class complaint, an agency attorney will be designated to serve as the agency representative.

-b.
-The servicing activity EEO officer will coordinate the collection of relevant information with the agency representative and personnel from the servicing CHRSC.

-c.
-Within 30 days of receipt of the class complaint, including receipt of a class complaint during the investigative stage of the complainant's individual complaint, the servicing activity EEO officer will forward the class complaint to the EEOC district office having geographic jurisdiction.

-d.
-The servicing activity EEO officer must forward the following items to the EEOC:

-(1) The class complaint.

-(2) A copy of DA Form 7510.

-(3) Any other information that may help the administrative judge determine whether the complaint should be certified as a class complaint or dismissed.

-(4) A brief prepared by the agency representative regarding the acceptability of the class status of the complaint.

-(5) The name, address, telephone number, facsimile, and e-mail address of the agency representative.

-(6) Written notification that the administrative judge sent the decision to accept or dismiss the class complaint directly to the EEOCCR Director (SAMR-EO-CCR), 5825 21st Street, Building 214, Room 129, Fort Belvoir, Virginia 22060-5921.

-(a) If the class complaint proceeds to a hearing, the class representative may present the individual claim at the liability stage of the process, or a.
-Upon receipt of a class complaint by the EEOC, an administrative judge will be assigned to issue a decision on certification of the complaint.

-(b) It may be presented at the remedy stage by the complainant.
+- a.
+Upon receipt of the class complaint, the servicing activity EEO officer will immediately send a copy of the complaint and the completed DA Form 7510 (with enclosures) annotated with the Army docket number by facsimile or email to the EEOCCR Director and the designated agency representative.
+A copy of DA Form 7510 to will be sent to the class agent within 15 days of receipt of the formal class complaint in accordance with the service rules in paragraph 1-23. - (1) The appropriate complaint caption will be placed on all documents and correspondence relating to the complaint.
+All complaints will be captioned to identify the class agent versus the name and official title of the head of the DA, and the Army docket number. - (2) Within 30 days of receipt of a formal class complaint, an agency attorney will be designated to serve as the agency representative. - b.
+The servicing activity EEO officer will coordinate the collection of relevant information with the agency representative and personnel from the servicing CHRSC. - c.
+Within 30 days of receipt of the class complaint, including receipt of a class complaint during the investigative stage of the complainant's individual complaint, the servicing activity EEO officer will forward the class complaint to the EEOC district office having geographic jurisdiction. - d.
+The servicing activity EEO officer must forward the following items to the EEOC: - (1) The class complaint. - (2) A copy of DA Form 7510. - (3) Any other information that may help the administrative judge determine whether the complaint should be certified as a class complaint or dismissed. - (4) A brief prepared by the agency representative regarding the acceptability of the class status of the complaint. - (5) The name, address, telephone number, facsimile, and email address of the agency representative. - (6) Written notification that the administrative judge sent the decision to accept or dismiss the class complaint directly to the EEOCCR Director (SAMR), 5825 21st Street, Building 214, Room 129, Fort Belvoir, Virginia 22060-5921. - (a) If the class complaint proceeds to a hearing, the class representative may present the individual claim at the liability stage of the process, or - (b) It may be presented at the remedy stage by the complainant.